 Employees A,B,C,D,E are Team Leads for the same department/company.
 They spend half their time individually making products and half on leadership tasks.
 Employee A is recognized and asked to help another department with leadership.
 His management agrees and reduces his time spent making products...
 Read more »

 You don't have any sort of wrongful termination action against your employer.
 The courts have no tolerance for marijuana at work.
 If you have proof that you did not take marijuana to work, submit it to your employer and you may get your job back.
-Otherwise, more information would be needed to...Read more »
+Otherwise, more information would be needed...Read more »

 Under New York law, an employer is prohibited from taking a portion of employees' tips, or from requiring that they be shared with nonservice employees in a restaurant setting.
-There is one exception to this rule: With regard to a banquet or special function, the employer may share a percentage...Read more »
+There is one exception to this rule: With regard to a banquet or special function, the employer may share a...Read more »

 Contrary to what many people think, New York does not have comprehensive employee leave protections, although a new leave law will take effect soon.
 On January 1, 2018, a paid-family leave law will take effect in New York, which will provide up to eight weeks paid family leave per year, and will...Read more »